 Searching Google Drive

-To know about other methods of backing up your drive, check out Google Drive Backup – The Complete Guide for IT Administrators 2018.
+To know about other methods of backing up your drive, check out this article.

 To understand the parameters used in this spreadsheet, click here.

 Note: An organization may not want all users to have the same level of access to Google Apps Vault.
 Different access permissions can be defined for different users using Admin rules.

 A backup and restore solution would be much more intuitive with highly-functional features:

 - Restore in a click,

 - Multi-item restore,

 - Restore with sharing permissions, and so on.

 Note: If the downloaded emails are in the MBOX format, you will have to convert them to PST format using third-party tools like “Softaken MBOX to PST converter” and then migrate using G Suite Migration tool.